 Please use our Africa New Life office address (7405 SW Tech Center Dr. #144, Portland, OR 97223) or your church’s address as the return address, NOT your home address.

 Sponsored children write letters at Center Days, which take place once a month in each community.
 You can expect to receive an annual update letter from your sponsored child at the end of every summer, as well as a Christmas photo card in December.
 If you write to your sponsored child more, you will hear from them more often.
+You are welcome to write up to four times a year.
 For guidance in communicating with your sponsored child, please review our writing tips.

 We encourage you to write letters to your child and ask direct questions.
 For guidance in communicating with your sponsored child, please review our writing tips.
 We are not able to provide information on your sponsored student’s clothing size, specific needs, or information about their family.
 Additional information regarding your student’s family will be found in the first letter they send you.